Revisiting Skeleton-based Action Recognition: Experiments

 \subsection{Dataset Preparation}

-We use 4 datasets in our experiments: FineGYM~\cite{shao2020finegym}, NTURGB-D~\cite{Shahroudy_2016_NTURGBD, Liu_2019_NTURGBD120}, Kinetics-400~\cite{carreira2017quo, yan2018spatial} and Volleyball~\cite{ibrahim2016hierarchical}.
-Unless otherwise specified, for all datasets, we use the top-down approach for pose extraction: the detector is Faster-RCNN~\cite{ren2015faster} with the ResNet50 backbone while the pose estimator is HRNet-w32~\cite{sun2019deep} pre-trained on COCO-keypoint~\cite{lin2014microsoft}.\footnote{ We will release all the 2D pose annotations used in our experiments.} We report the \textbf{Mean-Top-1} accuracy for FineGYM and the \textbf{Top-1} accuracy for other 3 datasets.
+We use six datasets in our experiments: FineGYM~\cite{shao2020finegym}, NTURGB+D~\cite{Shahroudy_2016_NTURGBD, Liu_2019_NTURGBD120}, Kinetics400~\cite{carreira2017quo, yan2018spatial}, UCF101~\cite{soomro2012ucf101}, HMDB51~\cite{kuehne2011hmdb} and Volleyball~\cite{ibrahim2016hierarchical}.
+Unless otherwise specified, we use the Top-Down approach for pose extraction: the detector is Faster-RCNN~\cite{ren2015faster} with the ResNet50 backbone, the pose estimator is HRNet~\cite{sun2019deep} pre-trained on COCO-keypoint~\cite{lin2014microsoft}.
+For all datasets except FineGYM, 2D poses are obtained by directly applying Top-Down pose estimators to RGB inputs.
+We report the \textbf{Mean Top-1} accuracy for FineGYM and \textbf{Top-1} accuracy for other datasets.
+We adopt the 3D ConvNets implemented in MMAction2~\cite{2020mmaction2} in experiments.

-\textbf{FineGYM.} FineGYM is a fine-grained action recognition dataset with 29K videos of 99 fine-grained gymnastic action classes.
+\textbf{FineGYM. } FineGYM is a fine-grained action recognition dataset with 29K videos of 99 fine-grained gymnastic action classes.
 During pose extraction, we compare three different kinds of person bounding boxes: 1.
 Person bounding boxes predicted by the detector (\textbf{Detection}); 2.
-GT bounding boxes for the athlete in the 1$_{st}$ frame, tracking boxes for the rest frames (\textbf{Tracking}).
+GT bounding boxes for the athlete in the first frame, tracking boxes for the rest frames (\textbf{Tracking}).
 3. GT bounding boxes for the athlete in all frames (\textbf{GT}).
-In experiments, we use human pose extracted with the 3$_{rd}$ kind of bounding boxes unless otherwise noted.
+In experiments, we use human poses extracted with the third kind of bounding boxes unless otherwise noted.

-\textbf{NTURGB-D.} NTURGB-D is a large-scale human action recognition dataset collected in the lab.
-It has two versions, named NTU-60 and NTU-120 (a superset of NTU-60): NTU-60 contains 57K videos of 60 human actions, while NTU-120 contains 114K videos of 120 human actions.
-The datasets are split in 3 ways: Cross-subject (\textbf{X-Sub}), Cross-view (\textbf{X-View}, for NTU-60), Cross-setup (\textbf{X-Set}, for NTU-120), for which action subjects, camera views, camera setups are different in training and validation.
-The 2D/3D keypoints collected by sensors are available for this dataset.
+\textbf{NTURGB+D. } NTURGB+D is a large-scale human action recognition dataset collected in the lab.
+It has two versions, namely NTU-60 and NTU-120 (a superset of NTU-60): NTU-60 contains 57K videos of 60 human actions, while NTU-120 contains 114K videos of 120 human actions.
+The datasets are split in three ways: Cross-subject (\textbf{X-Sub}), Cross-view (\textbf{X-View}, for NTU-60), Cross-setup (\textbf{X-Set}, for NTU-120), for which action subjects, camera views, camera setups are different in training and validation.
+The 3D skeletons collected by sensors are available for this dataset.
 Unless otherwise specified, we conduct experiments on the \textbf{X-sub} splits for NTU-60 and NTU-120.

-\textbf{Kinetics-400.} Kinetics-400 is a large-scale action recognition dataset with 306K videos of 400 actions.
-The 2D keypoints~\cite{yan2018spatial} extracted with OpenPose~\cite{8765346} are available and widely used in previous literature.
-For Kinetics, experiments are conducted with both the old~\cite{yan2018spatial} and the newly extracted 2D pose annotations.